-The Role Expectations Matrix is a team forming activity that aims to map out the expectations among team members.
-It helps team members to best define their roles and avoid future conflicts due to hidden or unknown expectations.
+Role Expectations Matrix is a team-building activity that aims to map out the expectations among team members.
+It helps them better define their roles and avoid future conflicts due to hidden or unknown expectations.

 Running the activity:

-1. Create list of all the team members’ roles.
+- Create a list of all the team members’ roles.

-2. Using the list, create a matrix with the list of roles along both the horizontal and vertical axes.
+- Using the list, create a matrix with the list of roles along both horizontal and vertical axes.
 Label the vertical axis as “from” and the horizontal axis as “to.”

-3. Ask the team members to write down (on separate post it) their expectations each of the roles.
+- Ask team members to write down (on separate sticky notes) their expectations to each one of the roles.
 These notes should go on the cells on a horizontal line for the team member role.

-4. Group conversation for the whole matrix.
-I recommend selecting one “from” role (a matrix vertical line) and then each person reads his/her expectation notes for that role.
-Then repeat for all roles.
+- Discuss among the group the whole matrix.
+We recommend selecting one “from” role (a matrix vertical line) and then each person reads their expectation notes for that role.
+Repeat for all roles.